 Who we are ….

 The Center for Heritage & Society (CHS) at the University of Massachusetts Amherst is a multidisciplinary initiative for the development of new theory and implementation for heritage conservation around the world.
-CHS works with scholars to develop multi- and interdisciplinary research in heritage related fields such as archaeology, history, environmental science, landscape architecture, regional planning, architecture, European studies, Native American Indian Studies, Afro-American Studies, Classics, legal studies, and public policy among others.
+CHS works with scholars internationally to develop multi- and interdisciplinary research in heritage related fields such as archaeology, history, environmental science, landscape architecture, regional planning, architecture, European studies, Native American Indian Studies, Afro-American Studies, Classics, legal studies, and public policy among others.
 Additionally, the Center provides undergraduate and graduate students with training and experience in heritage planning and management.

 Our Focus ….

-- formulate and implement innovative community-based heritage projects;
+- formulate and implement innovative community-based heritage projects; and

 Teaching and Training: